 Yes, you can.
 Freeze them right after proofing.
 Put it in plastic wrap and defrost when you want to make cinnamon rolls.

 Technically, you can, but the dough won’t taste great.
 It’s best to use up all your fresh ingredients and bake fresh cinnamon rolls.

 How to Make Cinnamon Rolls Ahead of Time

 The best way to make buttery cinnamon rolls ahead of time is to just go ahead and bake them completely.
-You can then freeze each one individually and then heat them up when you want to eat them!
+You can then freeze each one individually and then heat them when you want to eat them!